tumainimaganiko/tumainimaganiko/README.md

 - 🔭 I’m currently studying at [Microverse](https://www.microverse.org/?grsf=tumaini-ba-jdehw3)

-- 🌱 I’m currently learning Front-end Development with React  and Backend development with Ruby
+- 🌱 I’m currently learning database and Backend development with Ruby language using the Ruby on Rails framework

 - ❓ Ask me about anything related to the IT field